juano2310/SuperCANBus/docs/MQTT_API.md

-# MQTT API Reference
+# Pub/Sub API Reference

-Complete API reference for the MQTT-like protocol in Super CAN+ library.
+Complete API reference for the publish/subscribe protocol in Super CAN+ library.

 ## Table of Contents